 Development teams are under pressure.
-Releases needed to be delivered on time.
-Coding and quality standards need to be met.
-And mistakes are not an option.
-That’s why development teams are using static analysis.
+Releases must be delivered on time.
+Coding and quality standards must be met.
+And errors are not an option.
+That's why development teams use static analysis.

-The main work of static code analysis tools is to analyze an application’s compiled code or source code analysis so that one can easily identify the vulnerabilities without executing the program.
+The main work of static code analysis tools is to analyze compiled application code or source code analysis so that you could easily detect vulnerabilities without executing a program.

 Why use static analysis?

-- You're already using it (if you're using any IDE it already has static analysers inside, Pycharm uses pep8 for example)
+👍 You already using it (if you use any IDE that already has static analyzers, Pycharm uses pep8 for example).

 What types of static analysis exist?